stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/1-preset-widgets.md

   - Where visitors are coming from in the world
   - Indication that all service containers are up and running
   - Which service containers are using the most CPU
-  - Quick links to drill down into RUM performance metrics and Docker container health.
+  - Quick links to drill down into RUM performance metrics and Docker container health
+  - All widgets should display data from the same time period

 When you're done, your Executive Dashboard will look something like this: